Credit risk management

 While derivative transactions enable a reduction in the level of market risk, they result in the exposure to credit risk related to financial institutions.
-Derivative transactions are entered into with financial institutions with the highest and medium-high ratings issued by international ratings agencies.
-Credit risk related to derivative transactions is monitored by periodic reviews of the financial condition of financial institutions and by maintaining an optimal degree of diversification of positions.
+Derivative transactions are entered into with financial institutions with medium-high and medium ratings issued by the leading international rating agencies.
+Credit risk related to derivative transactions is monitored through an analysis of credit ratings and limited by the strive for a diversified composition while introducing the security strategies.

 Detailed numerical data with respect to credit risk are presented in: